trust-mfn-berlin/animals-as-objects/vault/story.the-zoo-and-national-socialism.md

 <figcaption>

-_The zoo band, 1938.
+_The zoo band with [[“Bobby”|story.bobby-tracking-body-parts2]] the gorilla’s face displayed on the band’s drum kit, 1938.
 (AZGB, image: Springer.
 All rights reserved.)_

 </figcaption>